 Error Handling

-All execution-level methods (transact(), execute(), run()) throw DatabaseException — an unchecked exception that wraps the underlying SQLException.
-You never need throws SQLException on your method signatures.
+All execution-level methods (transact(), transactRead(), execute(), run()) throw DatabaseException -- an unchecked exception.
+You never need throws declarations on your method signatures.

 }